 Speaker, National Meeting of American Veterinary Medical Law Association, Tort and regulatory issues affecting veterinarians,1995.

-Chairman, Maricopa County Bar Association Seminar on Medical Malpractice in the Ages of Disclosure.
+Chair, Maricopa County Bar Association, Seminar on Medical Malpractice in the Ages of Disclosure.

 Co-Chair, Arizona Trial Lawyers Association, Anatomy of Pain, 2002.